Fréjus Road Tunnel: Safety

-A second bore, parallel to the existing one at a distance of 50 m, is under construction.
-Work began in 2009, following EU regulations put in place after the Mont Blanc Tunnel fire.
-Originally planned as an 8 m wide rescue tunnel, an agreement was reached in 2012 to open the new bore to traffic towards France while converting one lane of the existing bore into an emergency lane.
-The breakthrough occurred on 17 November 2014.
-The new bore is due to open to traffic in the autumn of 2023.
-As there will still be a single lane for each direction (the other lane being an emergency lane), the capacity of the tunnel will remain unchanged.
-Both bores will be connected by a series of passages, five of which can be used by emergency vehicles.
+The second bore improves the safety by eliminating the risk of collisions with oncoming traffic and by providing interconnections between the two bores, five of which can be used by emergency vehicles.

-The firefighting team consists of four intervention teams: positioned on the Italian and French sides, and two inside the tunnel, about 4 km from each end.
+Firefighting personnel comprise four intervention teams: one positioned at each of the entrances, and two inside the tunnel, about 4 km from each end.

 Fréjus Underground Laboratory

-Near the midpoint is the Laboratoire Souterrain de Modane (also referred to as the Fréjus Underground Laboratory).
-This site houses the Neutrino Ettore Majorana Observatory (NEMO experiment), an international collaboration of scientists searching for neutrinoless double beta decay.
+Near the midpoint of the tunnel is the Laboratoire Souterrain de Modane (also referred to as the Fréjus Underground Laboratory).
+The laboratory houses the Neutrino Ettore Majorana Observatory (NEMO experiment), an international collaboration of scientists searching for neutrinoless double beta decay.
 An observation of neutrinoless double beta decay would be evidence that neutrinos are Majorana particles and could be used to measure the neutrino mass.
-Attempts are underway to build a larger laboratory, either in the same tunnel or in the even deeper Lyon Turin Ferroviaire 15 km to the east.
+Attempts are underway to build a larger laboratory, either in the same tunnel or in the even deeper Lyon Turin Ferroviaire 15 km to the East.